 The paper suggests a methodological and practical way of raising researcher’s awareness and agency relative to positionality by exposing the researcher to cross-cultural settings.

 While the multi-dimensional aspect of researcher positionality and its relatedness to research findings has been much discussed, not much acknowledgment has been given to the developmental aspect of research positionality.

-Lu, H. and Hodge, W. (2019), "Toward multi-dimensional and developmental notion of researcher positionality", Qualitative Research Journal, Vol. 19 No. 3, pp. 225-235. https://doi.org/10.1108/QRJ-D-18-00029
+Lu, H. and Hodge, W.A.
+(2019), "Toward multi-dimensional and developmental notion of researcher positionality", Qualitative Research Journal, Vol. 19 No. 3, pp. 225-235. https://doi.org/10.1108/QRJ-D-18-00029

 Emerald Publishing Limited